prashantchikhalkar/PGDAST/README.md

 *About me* :

-My name is **PRASHANT CHIKHALKAR**, I am Software Engineer working in one of the IT Services firm in Bengalore, India. i
+My name is **PRASHANT CHIKHALKAR**, I am Software Engineer working in one of the IT Services firm in Bengalore, India.

 I did my engineering in Electronics from Nagpur University, Nagpur, Maharastra.